 With Brad’s help, Liz selected a reverse-load-only trailer where the horses could load from a side ramp and walk back into rear-facing stalls.
-Studies show that this orientation for travel is easier on the horses causing them less stress and fatigue.
+A study on Effects of transporting horses facing either forwards or backwards on their behaviour and heart rate published on PubMed show that this orientation for travel is easier on the horses, causing them less stress and fatigue.
 Since she mostly transports large 17h or 18h Warmbloods, she decided to increase the standard size on her trailer to the 96-inch width and 7-foot 8-inch height.

 There were a few other unique design challenges on Liz’s trailer.
 For instance, she opted not to get a mid-tack storage room to keep the length of her trailer to a minimum.
 Instead, she requested a feed manger, which doubled as a tack storage compartment accessible from the exterior.
 This was to be installed at the head of the rearmost horse.